preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/templates-v7/index.rst

 Setup step in a SharePoint Communication site
 **************************************************
-Most settings are the same but Setup is different for a Sharepoint Communication site:
+Most settings are the same but Setup is different for a SharePoint Communication site:

 .. image:: publishing-templates-communication-site.png